rate-nl/ISO/ISMS.md

 - NAS and Development Server are stored under lock.
 - Production servers are cloud-hosted on Hetzner.

 ## 9. Responsibilities
-- **Tech Lead:** Manages access, reviews logs quarterly, and oversees configurations.
+- **Tech Lead:** Manages access, reviews logs annually, and oversees configurations.
 - **CEO:** Approves sensitive access requests and enforces compliance.
+- **Developers:** Ensure secure implementation of access control measures in systems they develop.
 - **All Employees:** Maintain laptop security and promptly report incidents.

 ## 10. Policy Review
-The policy undergoes annual review or immediate revision after major changes.
+The policy undergoes **annual review** or immediate revision after major changes.

 ## 11. Compliance
 Non-compliance may result in disciplinary actions or legal consequences.

 *Note: Employees will be notified of all policy updates.*

 ---